PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 **General Details**
 - General Details means `Task name`, `Family`, `Entity`, `Section` & `Tag`.
-- System will update all instances of the trigger (Upcoming, Open, Completed, Deleted).
+- System will update Open and Upcoming instances of the trigger.
-  - For e.g One recurring trigger has two instances.
-One in the Open tab and one in the Upcoming tab.
+  - For e.g One recurring trigger has three instances.
+One in the Open tab and one in the Upcoming tab and one in the Completed tab.
 Name of this task is `Task1` and section is `Assets` and Tag is `Trading - General`.
 Now, user updates the task name to `Task 2` and section to `Other` and tag to `Money Movement`.
 So system updates both Open and Upcoming instances of the trigger.
+Completed task will remains as it is.

 **Dates**
 - Dates means the `Start date` & `Due date`.